niemand108/kernel/kernel2.6/discoverproc/README.md

-This module find hidden process.
+This module finds hidden processes.

 This module is valid for the 2.6 kernel.